Dell P2415Q. Author’s review of the 4K monitor

 HiDPI compatibility of applications

 Many Windows applications are incompatible with HiDPI (High-DPI) modes (i. e., using Microsoft’s terminology, are not DPI-aware).
 For some applications, this is solvable by disabling DPI virtualization (automatic scaling by raster interpolation) in properties of executable file (via the “Disable display scaling on high DPI settings” checkbox).
-But for 64-bit applications, the checkbox is disabled in Windows 7 for some reason, so disabling scaling is only possible via registry:
+But for 64-bit applications, the checkbox is disabled in Windows 7, so disabling scaling is only possible via registry:

 But some programs either get small (e. g. the Steam client) or all elements of the window are placed inadequately being partially covered by each other (for example, Omea Reader Pro 2).
 Text in applications scaled by DPI virtualization (which Windows applies automatically to applications that do not formally support HiDPI) looks approximately as blurry as on CRT monitors.